Will AI Take Over My Role?

 It's important to note that while these trends provide some insights, the future of the workforce will be influenced by numerous factors, and unexpected developments may also shape the landscape in ways that are challenging to anticipate.

-Explore the latest technologies shaping the workforce of tomorrow at Oceanology International
+Explore the latest technologies shaping the future of Ocean Exploration, Sustainability and the Blue Economy

 March 12-14 2024 | ExCeL London